codsen/codsen.com/src/os/check-types-mini.md

 The common pattern is,

-1.  a) Define defaults object.
+1.  a) Define a defaults object.
 Later it will be used to validate user's options, PLUS, if that's not enough, you can allow users to provide **arrays** of the matching type (set `opts.acceptArrays` to `true`)
-1.  b) Alternatively, you can skip defaults object and provide schema for each key via `opts.schema`.
+1.  b) Alternatively, you can skip defaults object and provide a schema for each key via `opts.schema`.
 Just stick an object there, as a value, with all keys.
 Put allowed types in an array.
 1.  `Object.assign` cloned defaults onto the options object that comes from the input.
 1.  call `check-types-mini` with the above.
-1. If input types mismatch, error will be `throw`n.
+1. If input types mismatch, an error will be `throw`n.

 ```js
 const checkTypes = require("check-types-mini");